About the Program

 Work Hours and Conditions

-Under a memorandum of understanding (MOU) between ISP and the home department, the Security Intern will maintain their current appointment, including job classification and salary.
+Under a memorandum of understanding (MOU) between ISO and the home department, the Security Intern will maintain their current appointment, including job classification and salary.
 Additional conditions:

-- Internship will last between 4-6 months at 25-50% FTE (6 months at 50% is preferred but ISP is flexible based on operational needs of the home department)
+- The internship will last between 4-6 months at 25-50% FTE (6 months at 50% is preferred but ISO is flexible based on operational needs of the home department)

 - Interns must obtain permission from their immediate supervisor and department manager